What is an ECE & OST Professional Registry?

-Registries are located within state government, in universities, or at non-profit organizations.
-They have different functions and vary in responsibilities across states but the underlying goal of creating a single, statewide workforce support system with a record of ECE/OST employment, education, and training remain constant.
+Registries are located evenly across three types of settings: state government, in universities, or at non-profit organizations.
+They have common functions and are uniquely built to support each state’s needs.
+Their collective underlying goal to create a single, statewide workforce support system with a record of ECE/OST employment, education, and training remain constant across the nation.

 Workforce registries provide crucial infrastructure to the workforce and quality improvement initiatives across the country.
-Performing more than two dozen functions, which vary by state, workforce registries:
+Performing more than two dozen functions (12 common and 12 which vary by state) workforce registries:

 - Provide Workforce Support